shahin1009/Lorenz-AutoEncoder-DeepLearning/README.md

 The autoencoder model consists of two main components: an encoder and a decoder.
 The encoder maps the input data to a lower-dimensional representation, which is then used by the decoder to reconstruct the original data.
 The encoding and decoding process is performed using dense neural networks, with multiple layers and activation functions.

-The model is trained using the mean squared error (MSE) loss function, which measures the difference between the predicted output and the true output.
-The optimization of the model parameters is performed using SGD, with a learning rate of 0.001 and a batch size of 128.
-Evaluation

-The performance of the autoencoder model is evaluated using the mean squared error (MSE) and the mean absolute error (MAE) between the predicted output and the true output.
-The evaluation is performed on the testing data, which was not used during the training process.
-The results show that the autoencoder model is able to accurately predict the behavior of the Lorenz system, with low error values for both the MSE and MAE metrics.
 Plotting the Results

 The results of the autoencoder model are visualized using the matplotlib library.
 The plots show the predicted output of the model and the true output, as well as the error between the two.
 The plots provide a visual representation of the model's performance, which is useful for understanding how well the model has learned the behavior of the Lorenz system.